 The three separate areas that make up Murray River National Park ‐ Katarapko, Lyrup Flats and Bulyong Island cover more than 13,000 hectares and conserve the verdant Murray wetlands that flow through the park.

-The overall area is home to 53 species of native frogs such as southern bell frog, 40 species of native fish including yabbies, murray cod, purple spotted gudgeon, 12 species of snakes including the western brown snake, and murray hardy head, many species of birds, mammals and reptiles - mallee fowl, regent parrots, emus, koalas, kangaroos, bearded dragon lizards, black swans, ducks, pelicans and striated grass wren just to name a few!
+The overall area is home to around 8 species of native frogs such as southern bell frog and the banjo frog, and several species of native fish including murray cod and golden perch (callop).
+Up to 23 species of reptiles may be found including the carpet python, broad-shelled tortoise and eastern tiger snake.
+There are also many species of birds and mammals ‐ regent parrots, emus, kangaroos, black swans, ducks, bats, restless flycatchers and pelicans just to name a few!

 The Katarapko area features floodplains and several wetlands.
 The area is an important breeding area for native wildlife, including waterbirds, and is an ideal place for birdwatching.

 Lyrup Flats encompasses 2,000 hectares along the floodplain on the northern side of the river and provides wonderful opportunities for birdwatching and fishing.